PlayeRom/flightgear-addon-logbook/README.md

 The path the aircraft flew is drawn with a blue line.

 In the upper left corner you have information about the map zoom level.
+Below are the following buttons:

+* OpenStreetMap - change map provider to OpenStreetMap
+* OpenTopoMap - change map provider to OpenTopoMap

 In the upper right corner you have information about wind direction and speed (wind barbs).